 - hardening on the levee berm with grouted rip-rap - widening of the angle of the return gate - replacement of the existing 3 return gates with a singular 17 foot wide gate - creation of a sediment bypass channel with sluice gate - creation of four 10x2x7 foot diverter walls to direct debris towards the wider gate - instillation of a trash rack in front of the intake gate

-The project is currently in the permitting process and construction is anticipated to start sometime between April and October of 2018.
-Appendix H contains a copy of the design plans.
+The project is currently in the permitting process and construction is anticipated to start sometime in 2020.
+Appendix J contains a copy of the design plans.

 Wash Plan Habitat Conservation Plan